 By day, Rajiv moved furniture for a living.
 By night, he slept on a thin mattress in the corner of the living room of the small, crowded apartment.
 Rajiv was a hard worker, and he was easy to get along with, so everyone loved having him around.
 It wasn’t much by western standards, but compared to his squalid beginnings in Bangalore, Rajiv felt he was now relatively wealthy, and he was ecstatically happy.
 He was even able to send a little bit of money home to his family in Bangalore on a regular basis.

 A matter of months after his arrival in the United States, Rajiv met his wife-to-be.
-Their first meeting had occurred in a local Hoboken bar where the young-ish woman in question, Gretchen Hoffschneider, appeared to be well known to all of the bar’s patrons.
+Their first meeting had occurred in a local Hoboken bar where the woman in question, Gretchen Hoffschneider, appeared to be well known to all of the bar’s patrons.
 The apple of Rajiv’s eye was jovial and boisterous, and, based on first impressions, she seemed to Rajiv to have a fun-loving spirit.
 Gretchen embraced Rajiv forcefully to her ample Germanic bosom on their first meeting, despite his being a total stranger.
 This was Rajiv's first intimate experience of the female bosom since a brief period of breast-feeding as a newborn, and he instantly fell head-over-heels in love.

 Rajiv wooed Gretchen with roses, a case of beer, and bottle of whisky daily for a full week before she finally agreed to be wed.
 They were married in a simple ceremony at the Jersey City Registry Office on a Tuesday afternoon.
 Rajiv was puzzled when an empty beer bottle was thrown through the car window as the newlyweds drove out of the registry office car park, but Gretchen explained that it was her ex-husband, Walter, who was still bitter about their recent divorce.
-Walter had taken to stalking Gretchen, hoping to extract money out of her or her friends to help support his blossoming crystal meth addiction.
+Walter had taken to stalking Gretchen, hoping to extract money out of her or her friends to help support his blossoming amphetamine addiction.